ashward/jsinstallguard/README.md

 Package install scripts are checked against an allow list, and if they have not been explicitly allowed then the script will be blocked.

-It supports both `yarn` and `npm` package managers.
+It supports the `yarn` and `npm` package managers (although only npm v6 is currently fully supported).

 ## Getting Started

 You have two options for installation.
 You can use the existing manual installation method (1a) as before, or you can now install it via `npm` or `yarn` (1b).
 Whichever method you choose make sure you check it's working before you install all your dependencies!

 ### 1a.
 Manual Installation
-Because JSInstallGuard needs to be in place before the packages are installed, it needs to be manually copied into your project directory, ideally before your very first `yarn install` or `yarn add`.
+Because JSInstallGuard needs to be in place before the packages are installed, it needs to be manually copied into your project directory, ideally before your very first `npm install` or `yarn add`.

 #### Download the code as a zip